 Confiscated Illegal Pets

 Each year many exotic animals are illegally sold through the international pet trade.
 Some of our animals were confiscated by state or federal authorities and turned over to the Wildlife Sanctuary for safe keeping.

 Connecticut is home to a variety of wildlife species.
 Each year many animals are found injured and cared for by a network of wildlife rehabilitators.
 Most are released back into the wild.
 However some animals are deemed not-releasable due to the severity of their injuries.
 These animals are then in need of a forever home, which the Wildlife Sanctuary provides to many of our native animals.

 Each year the Wildlife Sanctuary receives calls to pick up “accidental tourists.”
-These are non-native animals that arrive in shipments such as lumber, fruit or, people’s luggage.
-We have received frogs, tarantulas, scorpions, black widows, lizards, snakes in this manner.
+These are non-native animals that arrive in shipments such as lumber, fruit, or, people’s luggage.
+We have received frogs, tarantulas, scorpions, black widows, lizards, and snakes in this manner.